-A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving excellent picture quality.
+A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving an excellent picture quality.
 Deeper blacks allow for higher contrast and richer colors (among other things) and, thus, a more realistic and dazzling image.
 When it comes to black levels, OLED reigns as the undisputed champion.

 In rooms with a lot of ambient light, a QLED’s brightness advantage can be very helpful.

-When it comes to that HDR argument, though, much can be said for the total contrast afforded by an OLED TV’s perfect black levels.
-When you start from perfect black, perceived contrast requires less intense brightness in those highlighted areas for HDR programming, and the end result for the viewer is similar to that of a much brighter QLED TV — at least in a dark room, anyway.
+But the result of which is best is contingent on the viewing conditions: When you start from perfect black, perceived contrast requires less intense brightness in those highlighted areas for HDR programming, and the end result for the viewer is similar to that of a much brighter QLED TV — at least in a dark room, anyway.

-OLED, with its smaller diodes working as single pixels, simply blows QLED out of the water in terms of response time.
-In contrast, the diodes in QLED TVs are not only slower, but sit behind the LCD panel and illuminate clusters of pixels, not individual ones.
+On a QLED TV, the diodes are arranged and illuminate in clusters, so individual ones can’t be disabled.
 This causes an overall slower change between “on” and “off” states.
-In fact, OLED currently offers the fastest response time of any TV technology in use today, making it a clear winner in this regard.
+In fact, OLED currently offers the fastest response time of any TV technology in use today, including Samsung’s MicroLED, making it a clear winner in this regard.